aryn-09/Guardword/README.md

 ## Contributing

 Contributions to Guardword are welcome!
-If you find any issues or have suggestions for improvements, please open an issue on the project's GitHub repository at [https://github.com/your-username/guardword](https://github.com/aryn-09/guardword).
+If you find any issues or have suggestions for improvements, please open an issue on the project's GitHub repository.

-Before contributing, please review the project's code of conduct, available in the CODE_OF_CONDUCT.md file.

 ## License